 And for such applications, there is not much difference between 5ms and 1ms, as there is no fast movement of the objects involved.
 So, a 5ms monitor is suitable for work; thus, you do not need to worry much about the response time.

 Video editing demands carefully chosen display specifications.
 Along with having the right GPU, a good display is also necessary.
 Both 1ms and 5ms monitors will do good for video editing as there is not much difference between the two for this application.

 For live streaming or watching movies, if you want an excellent experience, 1ms monitors are better if and only if your internet connection is fast.
 If the internet connection is not fast, 1ms and 5ms monitors will not perform.
 Differently, you will not notice any difference at all.

 Are 1ms monitors worth it?

 Yes, 1ms monitors are worth it.
-For the best gaming experience and along with the highest refresh rate, you do need the lowest response time.
+You need the lowest response time for the best gaming experience and the highest refresh rate.

-There is not a big difference between 1ms and 5ms, at least for a viewer to differentiate.
+There is no big difference between 1ms and 5ms, at least for a viewer to differentiate.
 There is just a difference of 4 milliseconds, but it matters in high-level gaming.

 5ms is suitable for that type of gaming where you have a single-player or the only competitor in the computer or when your internet connection is slow.